 The counselor also notes:

 Linda applies for a Plan G Medigap policy with USAA in early February.
-Underwriting takes three weeks; she is approved with a 10% rate-up due to a controlled chronic condition.
+Underwriting takes three weeks; she is approved at a modestly higher rate due to a controlled chronic condition.
 On March 5, she:

 - Enrolls in a SilverScript Choice Part D PDP